Argumentation

 Would you review this prompt and give me feedback?

 "This week in class we talked about happiness and what things make you happy.
 Reflect on those things we talked about.
 Then, in 5 sentences, please summarize your thoughts for this week.
-Please use 12-point font, Times New Roman, double space, and YMCA for your heading.”
+Please use 12-point font, Times New Roman, double space, and your MLA heading.”

 Tina H.

-First, is the writing assignment a paragraph, a short answer, or bulleted sentences?
-Each type of writing has rules to follow, so identifying the required structure up front helps the students’ thinking.
-This request looks like a paragraph to me.
+First, is the writing assignment supposed to be in paragraph form; a short answer or free response;, or bulleted sentences?
+Each mode of discourse or format specified has rules to follow, so identifying the required structure up front helps the students’ thinking.
+Your original prompt looks like a paragraph to me.

 Let’s give them more guidance since the students are new to your class and new to your expectations.
 In another email, you indicated that your colleague in the previous year taught them JSWP.
 Use this opportunity to refresh their knowledge, assess their skills, and address their curiosity that what they learned last year will be built upon this year.
 Consider the following foundational prompt.

 "This week in class we talked about happiness and what things make you happy.
 Reflect on those things we talked about.
 Then, in a well-developed body paragraph,(2+:1), explore what truly makes you happy.
-For your topic sentence, assert what truly makes you happy.
-For your 2-3 sentences of concrete details, provide examples and situations that you have experienced or that people have discussed that created this happiness within you.
-For your commentary sentence, answer this question: What is it about this happiness that separates you from others?
-And for your concluding sentence, write a sentence about how your happiness might affect others.
-Please use 12-point font, Times New Roman, double space, and YMCA for your heading."
+For your topic sentence, assert what truly makes you happy with no concrete detail.
+For your 2+ sentences of concrete detail, provide examples and situations that you have experienced or that people have discussed that created this happiness within you.
+For your commentary sentence, answer this question: What is it about the situations in your concrete details that inspired happiness within you?
+And for your concluding sentence, write a sentence about how your happiness might affect others or your outlook on life.
+Please use 12-point font, Times New Roman, double space, and MLA for your heading."

 Next, ask them, "What concrete details will you be searching for that will support your topic sentence?"
 Let them tell you and underline those in red in the prompt.

 Next question, "What type of commentary is the prompt asking you to write?
 Circle that in green.
 Words might be "discuss," "explain," "investigate."
-Ask the students, "What are you going to discuss that comes from your analytical mind, your heart and soul, your gut, your instincts, and your intuition?"
-The answer should be something like "the importance, the significance, the impact, or the effect of what they have learned.”
+If the word were "summarize," and you didn't have the ratio, students would assume that it fell into a 3+:0 ratio.
+Ask the students, "What are you going to discuss that comes from your analytical mind, your heart and soul, your gut instincts, and your intuition?"
+The answer should be something like "the importance, the significance, the impact, or the effect of what they have discovered about themselves" in this particular assignment.

 There's a difference between teaching and assigning writing.
 You'll be teaching them!